Raleigh Paralegal Schools

 Johnston Community College provides students with several program options in paralegal technology, all of which are considered qualified by the North Carolina State Bar relative to certification.

-The paralegal technology certificate program requires 18 credits and may be a good choice for those students who have already acquired some experience working in the field.
+The general law office certificate program requires 18 credits and may be a good choice for those students who have already acquired some experience working in the field.
 The courses are flexible and provide practical training.
 Studies include coursework in research and writing as well as classes focusing on various aspects of law and litigation.

 Paralegal Technology Associate Degree